roschwarz/hydi/README.md

 ## Output data

 Hydi returns the results in a tab-separated text file.
-Each line represents a single genomic CpGs and summarizes the test data for group 1 (G1) and group 2 (G2).
+Each line represents a single genomic Cs and summarizes the test data for group 1 (G1) and group 2 (G2).
 The first three fields hold their respective coordinates (see input data).
 The following fields 18 fields are described in the following table